GregO1778/klipper/DGUS_display/README.md

 ## Compatibility
 This firmware **should** be compatible with printers equipped with the following hardware:
+This firmware is available for the following models of touchscreen:

+* T5UID1, 480x272 resolution
 * 480x272 DWIN T5UID1 touchscreen
 * Single extruder
 * Heated bed